 It doesn’t take a genius to figure out where a Nashville sauce came from.
-Like many regional sauces, for lack of a better name they are distinguished by cuisine by the area in and around the vicinity it came from…in this case, it’s Nashville Tennessee USA, and the sauce is called Nashville sauce.
+Like many regional sauces, for lack of a better name they are distinguished by cuisine from the area in and around the vicinity it came from…in this case, it’s Nashville Tennessee USA, and the sauce is called Nashville sauce.
 Spicy hot chicken has been consumed by communities across the US, but modern versions of Nashville chicken originated in the ’70s.

 Nashville hot sauce is similar to a Buffalo-style chicken wing sauce but has more sugar added making it sweeter.
 It is usually served covering a chicken sandwich topped with pickles and has a heat level of about 1,500 SHU (Scoville Heat Units).
 Butter is the main ingredient like Buffalo sauce but a commercially bottled sauce will often use oil as a replacement.

 Throughout the US there are many communities, demographics, or races that are populated in metropolitan areas or their suburbs.
 These populations of people will often likely all prefer a similar cuisine or have a preferred taste for certain foods.
 In the case of Nashville sauce, it was black communities in the 1970s in and around the Nashville area that liked hot and spicy chicken.
 Hence the name Nashville chicken or Nashville hot chicken.
 The sauce has now evolved and gets bottled to be simply called Nashville sauce or Nashville hot sauce.